Self-Growth with Upasana Yoga & Ashtanga Yoga's 8 Steps (112)

 • Attempt to place emotional support largely through contributing (security, love, care).

-• mayi buddhim niveśaya: learn to engage your intellectual thinking-power towards perceived Orders within the universe.
-EG:
+Learn to engage your intellectual thinking-power towards perceived Orders within the universe.
+For example:

 • When thinking of building blocks of life (like 5 elements, cells, planets, beings), including laws (dharma, karma) – don't just think of them independently, but associate their actuality to Lord's presence.

-• When perceive any object (subtle/gross), remember it’s an effect of the One cause, consisting of nimitta/upadana-karanam.
+• When perceive any object (subtle/gross), remember it's an effect of Ishvara's nimitta/upadana-karanam.

-• How does it work?
+How does prayer work?
 What you ask through prayer, it becomes another cause, which increases probability of accompanying an effect.

-• If we include Ishvara, then when any action is performed, there is an understanding that nothing goes wasted.
+If we include Ishvara, then when any action is performed, there is an understanding that nothing goes wasted.
 It can't not produce a result sooner or later.
-No matter how unnoticed.

 Bhagavad Gita, Chapter 12, Verse 9: